 The Census Bureau is legally obligated to give the population counts from the Apportionment Product to the President by April 30, 2021, for the purpose of redistributing the 435 seats in the U.S. House of Representatives.

 The next release that most people are waiting for is the Redistricting File.
-That file will be released by September 30, 2021.
-This file will include some demographic and housing characteristics all the way to the Census Block level.
+The Census Bureau is planning on releasing this data in a legacy format on August 16, 2021 and then re-releasing the file in an easier to understand format by September 30, 2021.
+Both of these files will include some demographic and housing characteristics all the way to the Census Block level.

 Further in the future, there is the release of the new Demographic and Housing Characteristics File (DHC) scheduled for some time in 2022.
 This file will include many more demographic and housing characteristics down to the Census Block level.
 When thinking about Census data, this file is probably what most people are looking for.
 This file replaces the old Summary File 1 from the Census Bureau, and with it are some changes.
 This file will no longer include tables that have counts by detailed race, Hispanic origin, tribes, and population by household/family types.
 This is due to the challenges the Census Bureau faced around privacy this round.
 They are looking into other solutions to still provide these tables in the future.

 Below is the current release schedule for 2020 Decennial Census data in 2021: